scaryrawr/yaltl/README.md

   - Reads from stdin and outputs selection to stdout
   - Will not run with any other modes since there may be unexpected behavior
 - drun - Run from installed desktop applications
+- recent - Lists recently used documents to open
 - run - Run binary from PATH
 - i3wm - Window switcher for i3wm/sway
 - Script - Run a script